 I’ve been to Madame Tussaud’s.
 I still recommend taking advantage of your trip to Amsterdam to visit something that you can’t do anywhere else, such as visiting a museum full of cat art, seeing the Dutch masters, or exploring a secret attic church.

 Doesn’t every city have a Torture Museum?
 As much as I love dark history, you can go to a torture museum in most European cities for a fraction of the cost of the Torture Museum.

 Skip this museum with long lines and instead visit Museum de Gevangenpoort in the Hague, which has the biggest collection of instruments of punishment and torture in the Netherlands.
 It’s a great museum just across the Binnenhof that will satisfy your itch for the dark side, I promise.
 (Plus, the Hague is a great day trip from Amsterdam!)

 If you want to learn about Cheese, you can learn about it in SO many places in the Netherlands and Amsterdam.
 The cheese museum is often discussed as if it’s an actual museum, but it’s a cheese shop geared towards tourists with higher prices than normal ones.

-A pro tip is that a typical Dutch cheese shop (not geared towards tourists) will stock many protected cheeses from all around the Netherlands and the shop keepers often know a lot about the cheeses.
-Instead, consider taking a half day trip to one of the authentic Dutch cheese markets in the Netherlands.
+A pro tip is that a typical Dutch cheese shop (not geared towards tourists) will stock many protected kinds of cheese from all around the Netherlands and the shop keepers often know a lot about the cheeses.
+Click to read about the best Dutch cheese!
+Instead, consider taking a half-day trip to one of the authentic Dutch cheese markets in the Netherlands.